Medically reviewed by Drugs.com. Last updated on Apr 20, 2022.

 - Impact from a heavy weight.
 Dropping something heavy on your foot is a common cause of fractures.

 - Missteps.
 Sometimes just putting your foot down wrong can result in a broken bone.
 A toe can get broken from stubbing your toes on furniture.
-Twisting your ankle just right can cause a sprain or a broken bone.

 You may be at higher risk of a broken foot or ankle if you:

 - Use improper technique or sports equipment.
 Faulty equipment, such as shoes that are too worn or not properly fitted, can contribute to stress fractures and falls.
-Improper training techniques, such as not warming up and stretching, also can cause foot and ankle injuries.
+Improper training techniques, such as not warming up and stretching, also can cause foot injuries.

 - Suddenly increase your activity level.
 Whether you're a trained athlete or someone who's just started exercising, suddenly boosting the frequency or duration of your exercise sessions can increase your risk of a stress fracture.

 - Work in certain occupations.
 Certain work environments, such as a construction site, put you at risk of falling from a height or dropping something heavy on your foot.